InfraexDev/EtherMan/README.md

 # EtherMan

-ERC20 management for Native and Nagy Peatio.
+ERC20 management for Native and Nagy Peatio built by the InfraEx Development Team.